jaymepena/debatelords/README.md

 # IIS GUIDE
 ### Installation

+Browse to Control Panel -> Programs and Features

 1. Open the "Turn Windows Features On or Off" dialogue box
 2. Select "Internet Information Services" and "Internet Information Services Hostable Web Core" and ensure it is checked
 3. Hit ok